 Applied Materials exotic insider transaction detected

-Slightly above 52% of Applied Materials' private investors are presently thinking to get in.
+Slightly above 57% of all Applied Materials' private investors are looking to take a long position.
 The analysis of overall sentiment of trading Applied Materials stock suggests that some investors are interested at this time.
 Applied Materials' investor sentiment overview provides quick insight into current market opportunities from investing in Applied Materials.
 The current market sentiment, together with Applied Materials' historical and current headlines, can help investors time the market.
 In addition, many technical investors use Applied Materials stock news signals to limit their universe of possible portfolio assets and to time the market correctly.

 Filed transaction by Applied Materials Inc officer.
 Unconventional Insider trading